char0n/vladimirgorej.com/_posts/2022-01-24-swagger-ui-error-handling.md

 It receives two parameters:

 1. `error` - The error that was thrown.
-2. `info` - An object with a componentStack key containing [information about which component threw the error](https://reactjs.org/docs/error-boundaries.html#component-stack-traces).
+2. `info` - An object with a componentStack key containing <a href="https://reactjs.org/docs/error-boundaries.html#component-stack-traces" target="_blank" rel="noopener noreferrer">information about which component threw the error</a>.

-It has precisely the same signature as error boundaries [componentDidCatch lifecycle method](https://reactjs.org/docs/react-component.html#componentdidcatch), except it's a static function and not a class method.
+It has precisely the same signature as error boundaries <a href="https://reactjs.org/docs/react-component.html#componentdidcatch" target="_blank" rel="noopener noreferrer">componentDidCatch lifecycle method</a>,
+except it's a static function and not a class method.

 Default implement of componentDidCatch uses `console.error` to display the received error: